CivaaBTW/CivaaBTW/README.md

 - 👋 Hi, I’m @CivaaBTW
 - 👀 I’m interested in God and Gaaming.
 Also learning
-- 🌱 I’m currently learning HTML/CSS/Adobe premiere Pro/ Adobe After Effects/Blander
+- 🌱 I’m currently learning ML with a bit of front-end
 - 💞️ I’m looking to collaborate on Everything
   - 📫 How to reach me civaaBTW#6747 on Discord